 Industry partners like Emerson have been instrumental in the planning and construction of the 145,000-square-foot CPET, which will be the largest petrochemical training facility along the Texas Gulf Coast when it opens in fall 2019.

-Created for industry, by industry, the CPET will house programs and training labs in process technology, instrumentation and analyzer technology, electrical, nondestructive testing and craft trades.
+Created for industry, by industry, CPET will house programs and training labs in process technology, instrumentation and analyzer technology, electrical, nondestructive testing, and craft trades.
 It will feature an 8,000-square-foot exterior glycol process unit to develop troubleshooting skills for entry-level and advanced credit students and incumbent workers.
-Additional features will include the newest software programming, equipment and technology, as well as conference, training and assembly spaces.
+Additional features will include the newest software programming, equipment and technology, as well as conference, training, and assembly spaces.

-Emerson’s Educational Services team has provided 16 Performance Learning Platforms (PLPs), fully instrumented and operable process skids that provide hands-on training to upskill students on the fundamentals and the latest automation technologies.
+Emerson's educational services team has provided 16 Performance Learning Platforms, fully instrumented and operable process skids that provide hands-on training to upskill students on the fundamentals and the latest automation technologies.
 Different configurations enable training on different types of operating and maintenance skills.
 The platform introduces and reinforces the competencies essential for fostering skills in digital transformation initiatives and collaborative work processes.